Table of contents

-4. Set up carrier pickups from Royal Mail, UPS, and FedEx.
+4. Set up carrier pickups from USPS, UPS, and FedEx.

-For a few pounds per shipment (worst case) or ten to twenty pounds per week, it’s probably worth it, and may help standardise and reduce shipping cost.
+For the couple of dollars per shipment (worst case) or ten to twenty dollars per week, it’s probably worth it.

 5. Create product shipping automation rules in your shipping software.